leoduan/leoduan.github.io/index.md

 **My CV can be found** [here](leo_duan_cv.pdf)  (updated 2025 May)

 ## Some annoucements!

-Prof. Jason Xu and I are teaching a short course "Harnessing Optimization in Bayesian Inference" at JSM 2025 in Nashville Tennessee.
-Stay tuned for further detail.
+1. Prof. Jason Xu @ UCLA Biostats and I @ UF Stats are teaching a short course "Harnessing Optimization in Bayesian Inference" at JSM 2025 in Nashville Tennessee.
+Here's the course information, register if interested!

+**Harnessing Optimization in Bayesian Inference**

+Sunday, Aug 3: 8:30 AM - 12:30 PM

+Bayesian methods offer intuitive frameworks for specifying generative models, quantifying uncertainty, and developing model-based extensions in applications such as multi-population studies.
+However, traditional Bayesian approaches often face challenges when dealing with high-dimensional data, combinatorial structures, or strict parameter constraints, which can lead to increased costs in modeling, implementation, computation and inference.

+This short course introduces and discusses innovative Bayesian methodologies that directly leverage strengths from the optimization literature, significantly broadening the generality and applicability of Bayesian paradigms.
+These approaches enable researchers to incorporate optimization-based functions or algorithms into various aspects of Bayesian analysis.
+Examples include accelerated posterior computation via projection-based MCMC, optimization-based reparameterizations that circumvent combinatorial costs, optimization-induced likelihood functions for structured or constrained data, and hybrid models that combine Bayesian and optimization approaches.
+We will explore different aspects of this framework, including model building, algorithm development, calibration, justification, and statistical inference.
+The application of these methods will be illustrated through modeling of networks, multivariate time series, and longitudinal or functional data in biomedical and geospatial settings.

+2. I have been promoted to Associate Professor with tenure at University of Florida.

 # Research Interests